 This food is designed to be too low in iodine, a chemical that helps the thyroid glands produce hormones.
 It’s being heavily marketed to vets and cat lovers, but among the vets I know, there’s a good deal of controversy about whether it has been adequately studied and what effects the lack of iodine might have on a cat’s overall health.

-7. What are the complications of hyperthyroidism?
+7. What are the complications of hyperthyroidism in cats?

-Hyperthyroidism can disguise other conditions like kidney disease, because “running too hot” improves kidney function.
+Feline hyperthyroidism can disguise other conditions like kidney disease, because “running too hot” improves kidney function.
 Some other possible complications include high blood pressure, heart problems and difficulty breathing.

 Do you have a cat with hyperthyroidism?
 Which treatments have you tried, and how did they work out for you?
 Are there support groups you’d recommend?
 Please share your experiences in the comments.